 - Contains oats to help optimise energy levels

-- Slow releasing meaning it keeps you fuller until lunch time.
+- Slow releasing meaning it keeps you full until lunch time.

-- It's great for people who want to familiarize themselves with a traditional Jamaican breakfast.
+- It's great for people who want to familiarize themselves with a vegan style Jamaican breakfast.

 - Pour the liquid into a saucepan along with the coconut milk and allow to boil then reduce to low heat